Toyin96/Toyin96/README.md

-# Hi there, I'm Toyin. 👋
+# Hi there 👋

 ## The best things come from living outside of your comfort zone

 I am Toyin Onagoruwa 🙋🏻‍♂️, a Software Engineer, Botanist, and a Data Scientist.

-- 🌱 I’m currently learning Python, Java, C#, React, Node JS, Spring Boot, MySQL
+- 🌱 I’m currently learning Python, Java, C#, React, Node JS, Spring Boot, and MySQL
-- 👯 I’m looking to collaborate on creating content!
+- 👯 I’m looking to collaborate on creating content for my blog!
 - 🤔 I’m looking for help with Java design patterns
 - 💬 Ask me about Java, Python for data science
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have an undergraduate degree in Applied Botany from the university of first choice ofcourse 🙃
+- ⚡ Fun fact: I have an undergraduate degree in Applied Botany from the university of first choice of course 🙃

 ### Connect with Me 🤝🏻